etingof/talks/devconf-redfish-future-of-hardware-management/slides.rst

 ============

 * An independent satellite computer (BMC, Enclosure manager)
-* Out-of-band access to the main system
+* Out-of-band access to the main system (or several systems)
 * Many protocols, standard and proprietary

 What is Redfish